SAP-archive/teched2021-DEV261/exercises/ex9/README.md

   curl.exe '-X' 'POST' 'https://cap-orders-service.<cluster url>/external/submitorder' '-H' 'Content-Type: application/json' '-H' 'Authorization: Bearer <access_token>' '-d' '{\"orderNo\": 123123}'
   ```

-This call is now sucessful due to the provided access token.
+This call is now sucessfully authenticated due to the provided access token, but will fail with the error `an error occurred...`.
+This occurrs due to the **MOCK_HOST** of the **components/src/orders-service.js** not being defined.
+Utlizing the logs you will also find that the call to the **Alert Notification** service fails too.
+This will be resolved in the next exercises.

 ## Summary